GabrielNakamoto/rem/README.md

 # Rem

 Simple CLI note taking app.
 Written for fun and to keep track of my chaotic mind.

+I know the code is bad, I will clean it up eventually...

 ## Usage